AndreasMadsen/perceive/README.md

 The actual output is technically YAML, this output format was chosen because:

-* It is much more readable than JSON, e.q. multiline strings particularly.
+* It is much more readable than JSON, e.q. multiline strings.
-* By outputting an actual language you will should be in doubt about what the output means on a data level.
-If you are its a bug, so please report it.
+* By outputting an actual language you shouldn't be in doubt about what the output means on a data level.
+If you are it's a bug, so please report it.

 ##License